ktheory/luxops/A post-mortem session format.md

 * Can we improve our monitoring processes to catch this type of incident in the future?
 * Can we improve our ability to troubleshoot this type of incident?
 How?
 * What other parts of the Incident Response process could we improve?
+* How could we improve communication within our team, and with stakeholders/customers?

 It’s important to note that this process is blameless.
 We aren’t interested in finding anyone to discipline or point fingers at; this is an opportunity for us to learn and improve our team and our business!